Home | The Story Behind | Meet the Cast | News from the Crows Nest | Tour Schedule | Videos and Pictures | Contact Us | Employment |

 Rhythm/Lead Guitarist - who serves as 1st Mate & Quartermaster aboard ship.

-And so it was that his lordship left instructions with his caretaker & scullery maid "Keep the Manor as if I were here but otherwise predisposed.
-No one is to know I've gone abroad.
+And so it was that his lordship left instructions with his caretaker & scullery maid "Keep the Manor as though I were here but otherwise predisposed.
+No one is to know I've gone abroad, lest some prying eye mischief unfold unabated.
 Bring in a decoy if you must, but keep it quiet."
 With nothing more than a pair of horses, a sell-sword security detail & an appreciable advance of jewels & silver coin, he left for the sketchy districts of several major cities.
 His sole purpose was to find a mature, self made brothel madame who'd made an admirable fortune plying her trade but had grown weary of the business.
 For even in those days, the cities bred unsavory gentlemen who's predilections delved into such lascivious things as shit eating, necrophylia, or brutality far exceeding the imagination of Rome's Gladiator Collesium.
 And the brothel had to cater to their fancies, lest they lose business or anonymity.
 His hopes were that he could sway her into a mariner's life & use her mangerial skills at sea.
 Albeit a different business model altogether.

 First was Amsterdam.
 Monsieur relaxed the first few days & savored the beer, cuisine, local folk & above all the gentle flicker of the whale oil lamps outside the cafes.
 But as he began inquiring about the local madames, he was gravely disappointed to learn that there was no central venue for such affinities.
 A whore house was to be found on almost every block, save for those abreast of a school or church.
 And the proprietors more often than not were men savvy enough to employ a charming hostess instead of an expensive brothel keep.
 It took nigh unto a month of searching in vain before his majesty gave up on Amsterdam.

 Next was Dublin, Ireland.
 His lordship heard news within a week of them making port of a brothel in town, but was sternly warned by the harbor master "Don't be settin foot near those doors, lad.
 Not if you've got more sense than the stones be thrown at ye."
 Apothecaries in Dublin were few & far between, and as a result diseases among the poor were devastatingly abundant.
 But there were still those hardy folk driven by a waterskin full of Irish whiskey, brazen enough to risk contagion & sow their oats.
 It was on such an unfortunate evening that the Marquis & his hired hand paid a visit to the brothel keep.
 She was a haggard old crone.
 Skittish & unsettling in her paranoid hypervigilance against outsiders.
 His lordship hardly began his introduction when a boisterous fight broke out upstairs.
 The madame scuttled from behind her desk with a pistol in hand & rapped loudly on the door of the next room.
 A short, squat fellow with broad shoulders & a face akin to a pot of dumplings shot out & up the stairs with a knotted billy club.
 Within seconds, hollering & screaming could be heard from every corner of the upstairs.
 And before long, the clothed & unclothed tumult made its way into the lobby.
 Men were beating one another with a fervor not seen since the Viking days.
-If there were another way out of the brothel, madame was not of a mind to escort them out.
+If there were another way out of the brothel, madame was not of a mind to escort them.
 They were forced to have to retreat through the front door on their own.
 But before either man could make the dash, a bloodied & frenzied brute came careening at the bodyguard.
 He was about to draw his dirk to fend him off when the Marquis warned "NO!!!
 You kill one & the whole clan will be upon us!"
 So the bodyguard set about smashing the bloke about the face with his gauntlets.
-Or at least that was the plan.
 His blows simply glanced off the angry man's jaws until he was picked up off the floor & thrown into the wall above the fireplace mantlepiece.
 The brute then ran to his wrecked body & started stomping him about the ribcage.
 The Marquis grabbed a spindled chair & bashed it into the back of the brute's head in a sideways swiping motion.
 It had the effect of disrupting the attack on his bodyguard, but as soon as the brute gained his bearings he set eyes on the Marquis & threw him into the hollow beneath the stairs along with the broken chair remnants.
 Everything went black after that.
 His majesty woke the next day in the harbormaster's house, bandaged up & eyesight a good deal blurred.
 Next to him lay his bodyguard, bloodied & doning a huge dressing about his upper torso.
 The harbormaster spoke from the nearby dinner table "Can't say I didn't warn ye.
 Whatever your business at the druthlann, you won't be talking to anyone until the Constaple has had his piece first.
 I daresay he might want a sit-down with ye as well.
 Three men died last night afore the commotion was over.
 Your man there got himself more than a few broken ribs, but thank the gods he doesn't look as though his lungs or guts were pierced.
 Either way, he couldn't guard a turtle now.
 Ye'd best go back home."
-The Marquis wearily sat up & told the Harbor Master "I'll be leaving you a handful of pounds sterling to tell the constaple we were weary travelers wandered inside for some fair company, a bath & we had no part in the deaths of your countrymen.
+The Marquis wearily sat up & told the Harbor Master "I'll be leaving you a handful of pounds sterling to tell the constaple we were simply here to negotiate a purchase agreement for a shipment of Loire Valley red.
+Not cross Claymores with your countrymen.
 My man bore no pistol, nor does he wield a mace in the commission of his duties.
-And I a man of position, wouldn't dream of lifting a weapon.
+And I a man of position & wouldn't dream of lifting a weapon.
 Your culprit walks amongst you, if he isn't dead already."
 His lordship made his way back to the boarding house where they made port, returned to pay the Harbor Master & then proceeded to book passage back to France before any further inquiries bubbled up.
 He wasn't about to bring light to the real reason they were there, as I'm sure more than one drunken Irishman would have issue with their brothel closing up shop.

 Once home he paid his security detail a handsome sum to compensate for bodily injury, hazardous duty and a friendly non-disclosure agreement.
 He asked his caretaker to check in on them from time to time & ensure he mended well.
-Next on his itenerary was Frankfort, Germany.
-But rather than stay in town, he opted to room in the small town of Onsbach.
-Despite the extra preparation, this trip too was doomed to failure.
+Next on his itenerary was Stuttgart, Germany.
 The Marquis had traveled through a bit of southern France as a child, but seldom ever went further west than Zurich.
-His fluency in Dutch was very broken at best, and discretion in the face of such a language barrier was untenable.
-He was able to interview a few interested candidates, but it was clear they only agreed out of passing fancy, the tip & free dinner.
+He underestimated how arduous a journey it was, and how sparsely populated the area.
+The city had it's share of medieval castles, a noble house or two of marginal familiarity, and plenty of fine craftsmen.
+But it wasn't the debased, sketchy underbelly Paris's shadier districts were.
+Wholesome by most accounts.
+He was somehow able to gain audience with a few interested candidates, but it was clear they only agreed out of passing fancy, the tip & a free dinner.
+And none were what you'd call famous or keenly accustomed to large scale brothel management.
 Totally dejected at this point, his lordship made the long & arduous trek to the coast in Calais, France.
 Then booked passage to Great Britain.
 After a long carriage ride from the coast to London, he took up short term residence at a flat in Brixton.
-It was there that his lost hope, despair, & disappointment pulled him into a months long procession of drinking himself into a stupor & getting tossed out into the street with the dish water.
-He was a blur of semi-conscious babbling, soiling oneself & other putrid personal degradations.
+Long journeys with little semblance of hope can wear down even the most accomplished traveler, and where you wind up is a state of mind know as "the Doldrums".
+Despair & disappointment pulled him into a cyclic procession of drinking himself into a stupor & getting tossed out into the street with the dish water and other vagrants.
+He became a blur of semi-conscious babbling, soiling oneself & abandoning all regard for the putrid, atrocious condition he was in.
 It wasn't until late summer that his caretaker showed up at his flat to bring him home.
 No word had come to the Manor in almost a year, and his attention was needed to address some local concerns.
 His lordship had spent so much on his travels abroad that the coffers were uncomfortably below the point of concern.
 His ship had been tied up for more than 4 years, and berthing fees were growing exorbitant.
 An empty ship bears no payload, nor profits.
 And this ship must have a captain!
 Not his majesty, but a real captain.
 Wherever she may be.

 This is hardly more than a glimpse of the story we have to share with you.
 The Marquis's journey meandered through treacherous waters, falling into self defiling devastation, finding a shining beacon of love for a time, seeking perdition from his misdeeds, and eventually finding some semblance of peace before his death.
 He didn't do it alone, nor was he the most remarkable soul in the tale.
 But oh my gunwales is there ever a story...
 You'll have to come see us to hear it all.